ethereum/solidity-website/src/posts/2024-07-31-underhanded-solidity-contest-2024-announcement.md

 - **Simplicity & Conciseness**: Since it's much easier to hide a vulnerability in complex and poorly written code, short and clean submissions will be scored higher than those that are lengthy and complicated.
 - **Plausibility**: Code that contains backdoors without any clear reason why will look immediately suspicious, no matter how cleverly written the flaw is.
 Consider using creative yet realistic scenarios.
 - **Originality**: We value uniqueness and originality.
-Truly original ideas will receive more points than making use of already well known vulnerabilities.
+Truly original ideas will receive more points than submissions that make use of already well known vulnerabilities.

 ## The Prizes 🏆